nick-neely/exact-change-calculator/README.md

 pnpm test
 ```

-This will run the tests defined in your `*.test.tsx` files using Vitest and provide the results in the terminal.
+This will run the tests defined in the `*.test.tsx` files using Vitest and provide the results in the terminal.

 ## License